ecabigting/cabzcommerce/documentation/api/api.md

 > NOTE: THE API Communicates via HTTP and JSON format.

  The **Brand** controller has its own repository.
 This is injected on _startup_.
-The actual code can be found at **line:64** from [here](/src/cabzcommerce.api/Program.cs).
+The actual code can be found  from [here](https://github.com/ecabigting/cabzcommerce/blob/1dd8b6d4461b2e57f4eab0f810f557cb9d128e54/src/cabzcommerce.api/Program.cs#L64).
 All endpoints of the controller are using async/await endpoints.
 Which are drilled down to the repository performing the request to the database.

 > Read more about [Brands](/documentation/api/brands.md).